mysticfall/alleycat-godot/README.md

 public override void _Ready() => this.Postwire();
 ```

-And also, it is required to add `AlleyCat.Autowire.AutowireContext` class in the project's
+And also, it is required to add `AlleyCat.Autowire.AutowireContext` class at the _last place_
-autoload list with the name `AutowireContext`.
-It serves as the root context for all autowiring
+in the project's autoload list with the name `AutowireContext`.

+It serves as the root context for all autowiring processes in the project, and you can read
-processes in the project, and you can read more about context objects below.
+more about context objects below.

 #### Injection Callback